wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 = Features =

- * Options for define the custom image path for any buttons
+ * Options for add to Custom Image of any buttons
- * Options for define the custom buttons background color
+ * Options for add to  background color of buttons
- * Folating sidebar
+ * Floating Sidebar
  * Share Buttons for every post/page
  * Show/Hide options for any buttons
  * Options for edit to message ("Show Buttons","Hide Buttons"...etc)
- * Options for define the position to display the floating sidebar (Left/Right)
+ * Options for set the position of floating sidebar (Left/Right)
  * Options for manage the style of the plugin